Classical Conversations: 20 Easy Ways to Rock Your Family Presentation

 Tell a joke – You know those silly jokes your kid wants to tell you over and over?
 Bring them to a new audience!

-Rhyming words – Write a silly poem about each member of the family.
+Rhyming words – Write a silly (and simple!) poem about each member of the family.
 The gigglier the better.

 Homeschool kids and parents at art museum trip